mirceanton/packer-proxmox_opnsense/README.md

 ## Getting Started

 - Clone this repo
-- Downlod the opnSense 22.7 ISO and upload it to your Proxmox server
+- Download the opnSense 22.7 ISO and upload it to your Proxmox server
 - Create a `.auto.pkrvars.hcl` file and customize it
 - Run the `packer init` command
 - Run the `packer build` command